Dec. 16, 2019

 3. Assess Your Office Culture

-- Make sure all patients feel welcome in your office by having your staff follow a .
+- Make sure all patients feel welcome in your office by having your staff follow a cultural competency checklist.

-- Visit the and the on the U.S. Department of Health and Human Services Office of Minority Health website for suggestions and training on culturally appropriate signage at the right reading level.
+- Visit the National CLAS Standards and the Communication Guide on the U.S. Department of Health and Human Services Office of Minority Health website for suggestions and training on culturally appropriate signage at the right reading level.

 - Have culturally diverse reading material in the office.

-- Make an item at your monthly staff meetings.
+- Make cultural competence an item at your monthly staff meetings.

 - Make some hours and walk-in policies helpful to people with limited resources.